 Although there are certain similarities, there is a key difference between a pessimist and a realist.
 What do you think if there is a glass half filled with water placed on a table in front of you?
 Is it half full or half empty?
 This is the classic question that is used to arrive at the attitude of a person and see if he is a pessimist or an optimist.
 But there is the third kind also who is known as the realist.
 Realist and pessimist are far apart on a continuum that has pessimist at one extreme and the optimist at the other extreme.
-There are many differences between a pessimist and a realist is that while a pessimist has a negative approach to life, a realist approaches life in an objective manner.
+The key difference between a pessimist and a realist is that while a pessimist has a negative approach to life, a realist approaches life in an objective manner.
 Through this article lets us examine the difference between the two words.

 A realist is an individual who is not bothered about the left or the right wing mentalities, and he sees things and concepts as they are around him.
 He is not the sort of person who would believe in hearsays and propaganda as he has his own view about things.
 These people are neither with the majority or the minority but take a decision or action based upon their understanding of the situation.